prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

  ## Creating a choropleth map in qgis (explain how i created a choropleth map using qgis interface)

- ## Spatial analysis: identifying nearby stations with a  buffer (Referred to 9.sql)
+ ## Spatial analysis: identifying nearby stations with a  buffer (Referred to 8.sql)

-  ## Optimizing Van Routes for Bike Station Replenishment
+ ## Optimizing Van Routes for Bike Station Replenishment (Referred to 9.sql)

   This section provides SQL queries to optimize van routes for replenishing bike stations, focusing on identifying stations within a 1km radius of the top 3 busiest stations.